 Getting sick or injured while travelling at home or abroad isn’t just stressful, it’s also expensive.
-Some hospitals in the U.S. charge as much as $8,500 a day, not including doctors' fees or diagnostic services.
+Some hospitals in the U.S. charge thousands of dollars per day, not including doctors' fees or diagnostic services.

 Canadian provincial health plans cover some medical expenses outside of Canada – typically no more than a few hundred dollars a day – but they leave a significant financial gap.
 Even when travelling within Canada, provincial plans limit coverage for care in other provinces.